xiph/Icecast-Server/README.md

 Icecast 2 - README
 ---------------------------------------------------------------------

-Icecast is a streaming media server which currently supports Ogg streaming including the Vorbis and Theora codecs.
-Also Icecast can handle other streams like MP3/AAC/NSV, but this is not officially supported.
+Icecast is a streaming media server which currently supports WebM and Ogg streaming including the Opus, Vorbis and Theora codecs.
+Also Icecast can handle other streams like MP3/AAC/NSV in legacy mode, but this is not officially supported.

 It can be used to create an Internet radio station or a privately running jukebox and many things in between.
 It is very versatile in